Mayur1011/React/Notes/Notes.md

 2. We can define a function and then call that function.
    Eg. **<button onClick={call the function (write the name of the function.
 Dont invoke the function)}>Click</button>**

-**States**

-States and lisiting to user events helps us to change the content/interact with the page.
-_State in React_-
-States in the component changes over time.
-The changes in the state can be done by a user or can be a system event.
-A state represents the component's local state or information.
-We can only modify the state inside that compenent

 **React Optimization**
 We use React.memo to wrap a component from preventing unnecessary re-rendering.
 Before re-rendering, we just check the props and compare it to previous props if thier are any changes in props then only we will re-render the current component(component which is wrapped with React.memo).
 JavaScript has 2 types of data type, **primitive and reference**.